briansimiyuj/doctor-appointment-app/README.md

           i.
 Make the button disabled if the user data is the same as the current data

       7. Initialize the editing state back to false

+### Login Context

+Login context will be used to store the user login data and provide it to the Login page.

+  1. Create an interface for login data
+  2. Create state variables to store the login data and initialize them with empty strings